The first month of the post-monsoon autumn,

 UV index

-The average daily maximum UV index in October in Mumbai is 10.
-A UV Index value of 8 to 10 symbolizes a very high health risk from unprotected exposure to Sun's UV rays for the average person.
+The average daily maximum UV index in October is 10.
+A UV Index of 8 to 10 symbolizes a very high health vulnerability from exposure to the Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 10 in October interpret into the following advice:
+Note: The UV index of 10 in October translates into these instructions: